This recipe is based on a classic Italian dish, Pollo alla cacciatora (literally ‘chicken in the style of the hunter’).

 a) although ‘hunters’ style’ usually includes tomatoes and onions, I really don’t see why that should be the case – if it included rabbit* or pheasant or deer I could understand; and

 b) the main player here, especially because it reappears in the salad (see separate post – crunchy-mashy olive-pervade salad) is the black olives… which are usually from Greece, and the dried oregano is also rather greek…nothing really Italian about this at all in fact.

 Additionally Pollo alla cacciatora doesn’t usually come with potatoes included, but I’ve included them because it gives them lots of time to absorb the vermouth/tomato juices, and also because Life’s Too Short to do them separately.

-The key to the salad is the use of the olive infused oil, so you need to make this ideally a week or so before (I keep a big jar constantly on the go – see post later in the month, is your beloved a wild animal?), and then use the olives with the chicken.
+The key to the salad is the use of the olive infused oil, so you need to make this ideally a week or so before (I keep a big jar constantly on the go), and then use the olives with the chicken.
 I usually have a big jar just always available.
 Go here for the recipe.
 If you don’t have time to do this use olives in sunflower oil and drain them in the usual way.

 Inspector Montalbano and rabbit cacciatore

 *In fact, one of my greatest heroes, Inspector Salvo Montalbano, is very keen on rabbit cacciatore – well, he’s very keen on good food in general.

 “Adelina had made him pasta nasciata and, as a second course, rabbit alla cacciatore.
 She very rarely made this, but whenever she did, it brought tears of happiness to his eyes”

 -Andrea Camilleri, Il campo del vassaio (the potter’s field)